Speech Sequence Embeddings using Nearest Neighbors Contrastive Learning: Introduction

 \section{Introduction}

-Recently, research into self-supervised representations for speech \cite{cpc_morgane,baevski20w2v2,hsu21hubert} has made impressive progress, resulting in audio features that are much better than the traditional MFCC features in representing speaker invariant phonetic content.
-The learned representations typically span a rather short and fixed-length time window (10 or 20ms) and can be fine-tuned for ASR \cite{baevski20w2v2} with few labels.
+Recently, research into self-supervised representations for speech \cite{oord18cpc,cpc_morgane,baevski20w2v2,hsu21hubert} has made impressive progress, resulting in audio features that are much better than the traditional MFCC features in representing speaker invariant phonetic content.
+The learned representations typically span a rather short and fixed-length time window (10 or 20ms) and can be fine-tuned for ASR with few or even no labels \cite{baevski20w2v2,baevski21unsup_w2v}, or used after clustering as proxy phonemes for language modelling or speech synthesis \cite{lakhotia21gslm,polyak21resynt}.
 However, such representations are still not good enough for other downstream tasks that need to handle larger word-like units that typically span larger time windows (100ms-1000ms) and have varying duration depending on speech rate.
-These tasks include word segmentation \cite{eskmeans,bhati2021scpc} term discovery \cite{jansenzs,rasanen,rasanen2,rasanen3,lyzinski,bhati} and unsupervised alignment of text and speech \cite{baevski21unsup_w2v,glass2018unsup_align} Despite recent research efforts into developing word embeddings also known as speech sequence embeddings (SSE), \cite{last20caesiamese,nils18wordemb,settle2016siamese,chung2016audio,badino2014wordemb} their performances are low and difficult to compare for lack of a common evaluation benchmark.
+These tasks include word segmentation \cite{eskmeans,bhati2021scpc} term discovery \cite{jansenzs,rasanen,rasanen2,rasanen3,lyzinski,bhati} and unsupervised alignment of text and speech \cite{baevski21unsup_w2v,glass2018unsup_align}.
+Despite recent research efforts into developing word embeddings also known as speech sequence embeddings (SSE), \cite{last20caesiamese,nils18wordemb,settle2016siamese,chung2016audio,badino2014wordemb} their performances are low and difficult to compare for lack of a common evaluation benchmark.